Organizations almost always progress through five more-or-less well-defined evolutionary growth stages:

 - Continuing to perform well against plan.

-- Holding the attention and interest of key leaders (consider, for example, what happened in terms of new ideas and drive once the Core Leadership Group at Microsoft had become wealthy enough to each own own an island or two).
+- Holding the attention and interest of key leaders (consider, for example, what happened in terms of new ideas and drive once the initial Core Leadership Group at Microsoft became wealthy enough to each own an island or two).

 - Finding new sources of growth in the face of approaching market saturation which may lead to spawning initiatives that then each progress through the five stages of organization evolution.